 Angus G Dalgleish and Andrew Gaya have received travel grants and conference funding from Immodulon Therapeutics.
-Thorsten Hagemann is a paid consultant to Immodulon Therapeutics.
-Satvinder Mudan is an unsalaried director and shareholder of Immodulon Therapeutics Ltd. Robert Glynne-Jones received honoraria and research funding from Merck KgaA, Roche and Sanofi-Aventis.
-Shama Wagle and Kevin Carroll, of TranScrip LLP, provided medical writing and statistical support to Immodulon Therapeutics.
-All other authors declare no competing interests.
+Satvinder Mudan is an unsalaried director and shareholder of Immodulon Therapeutics, Ltd. Robert Glynne-Jones received honoraria and research funding from Merck KgaA, Roche and Sanofi-Aventis.
+Shama Wagle and Kevin Carroll, of TranScrip, LLP, provided medical writing and statistical support to Immodulon Therapeutics.
+The remaining authors declare no conflict of interest.